-Absa will prepare and publish details with respect to sustainable instruments issued under this framework in its annual reports.
+Absa will prepare and publish details with respect to sustainable instruments issued under this framework in its ESG reports.
 This report will include allocation and impact reporting, where available, and will be made available on Absa's website.
-The report will provide an overview of the portfolio of eligible projects/assets that have been allocated, including their impact.
+The report will provide an overview of the portfolio of eligible projects/assets that proceeds have been allocated to, including their impact.
 Absa will use qualitative performance indicators and, where feasible, quantitative performance measures, disclosing the key underlying methodology and/or assumptions used in the quantitative determination.
-Absa will refer to and adopt, where possible, allocation and impact reporting best practice.
+Absa will refer to and adopt, where possible, allocation and impact reporting best practice aligned to the ICMA Harmonised Reporting framework.